Skip to main content

 Note

-To reactivate the Octal report option, replace the "O" on the parameter statement.
+To reactivate the octal report, add the O flag back to the parameter statement.

 Common Data Bank Commands